 Tell us about one of the outfits you wore for your shoot – why do you love it?
 I love the purple bikini.
-It was a gift from a generous friend in the USA and reminds me of my 2019 tour where I headlined shows all overthe States.
+It was a gift from a generous friend in the USA and reminds me of my 2019 tour where I headlined shows all over the States.
 I travelled non stop for 4 weeks meeting so many amazing people.
 A reminder of very good times!

 Describe your shoot experience?
-Shooting with you is always a great honour, very exiting but still so relaxed.
+Shooting with you is always a great honour, very exciting but still so relaxed.
 I feel safe and understood as a performer, model and woman.
 It’s a definite highlight to work with a professional boss like you!

 What song gets you on the dancefloor?
 I love hip hop and drum and bass, grime and some pop.
 Right now I am listening to Stormzy.
 Maybe a bit late to the party but I have been away from the UK so much the last years touring I am just now catching up with new releases.
 Lockdown dance party in my house alone is always to Skrillex.

 What are you most proud of in your career so far?
 A few things really: Learning how to swallow sword.
 My TEDx talk.
-Performing at the museum of Contemporary Art in Bordeaux.
+Performing at the Museum of Contemporary Art in Bordeaux.
 Performing at Burlesque Hall Of Fame.
 Being voted the #1 most Influential Burlesque Performer in 2018.
 And that I never bought into trends or followed a certain influential teacher for too long.
 I do my own thing and answer to nobody.
 I think that is what keeps my work unique or I would hope so at least.

 What is your top body confidence tip?
 Don’t compare yourself to others.
 Ever.